JonLatane/jonline/backend/README.md

 #### Build an Image to Deploy
 1. First, update `CLOUD_REGISTRY` in the `Makefile` to point to your registry.
 You will not be able to push to `docker.io/jonlatane` 🚫.
 2. `make release` will build your release (essentially, `backend/target/release/jonline`).
-3. `make push_release_cloud` will build the image and upload it to your Docker registry.
+3. `make push_be_release_cloud` will build the image and upload it to your Docker registry.
 The version will match that in the `Cargo.toml`.
     * Be careful!
 If you built with `cargo build --release` and not `make release`, you could end up creating a useless Linux Docker image with a macOS or Windows `jonline` binary.
-    * You can also `make push_release_local` and test running the image from your local repo before pushing it to your cloud repo.
+    * You can also `make push_be_release_local` and test running the image from your local repo before pushing it to your cloud repo.

 #### Deploying your image
 Make sure to update `k8s/jonline.yaml` and the `Makefile` to point at your docker registry.
 As with the local build, you can simply `make deploy_be_create` to launch your forked Jonline.